BMO Stadium: Design

 The seating capacity of the stadium is 22,000.
 The stadium's seating is at 34 degrees, which makes it among the steepest in MLS.
 The closest seats are 12 ft from the field and all seats are within 135 ft of the field.
 It includes 125000 sqft of walkways and plazas open to the public.
 The stadium also features press box suites with a water fountain.

 The ground's North End is home to the "3252" supporters group, so named for the number of seats in the safe standing section.
 It was built at an incline of 34 degrees and features angled handrails that are designed to resemble those used on rollercoasters.
 The central section of the stand has a removable stage for use during concerts and other events outside of sports.
 On top of the North End is a supporter-designed bar which can only be accessed from 3252 section.

 A northeast slice of the stadium was designed to be open to capture the downtown Los Angeles skyline and the San Gabriel Mountains.
 Members of the media in the angled press box have one of the best vantage points to peer through the "keyhole".

 The roof is covered with 190000 sqft of ETFE film.
 The field is 86000 sqft of improved bermuda grass.

 Five percent of the stadium's parking spaces have electric vehicle charging stations and 20% electric vehicle ready infrastructure.
 The stadium has 440 planned parking spaces for bicycles and a bike path to the stadium as part of the My Figueroa Project.
 The stadium is a LEED Silver certified building.

 2028 Summer Olympics

-The stadium will be a part of the Downtown Sports Park and host some track and field events and both men's and women's soccer when Los Angeles hosts the 2028 Summer Olympics.
+The stadium will be a part of the Downtown Sports Park and host flag football and lacrosse events when Los Angeles hosts the 2028 Summer Olympics.